 If editing a 10-minute audio file could take up to an hour, then it stands to reason an hour of audio evidence might take up to six hours to edit.
 There’s no way around it: audio file redaction takes a long time.
 That means that in every instance there is a legal need to release audio evidence that contains PII, there is a lot of audio redaction work to be done.

-Automated Redaction (AI)
+Automated redaction (AI)

 One of the most practical redaction solutions is audio redaction software.
 This software is one of many tools that can aid in secure audio redaction, but the top tier of redaction technology is automated redaction software, like Veritone Redact.
 AI-powered redaction solutions like Veritone Redact can help technicians locate important words or phrases spoken by persons in audio evidence like 911 calls, in-car video systems, body cam footage, or interview room recordings with a keyword search.
 Because all audio redaction is transcript-based, users gain added visual support to aid in the accuracy of their speech redaction efforts.